chronosphereio/calyptia-vivo/README.md

 This provides a ClusterIP service so can be accessed anywhere in the cluster but external access requires an ingress and/or NodePort/LoadBalancer service.

-An example using KIND with Ingress from <http://localhost> is also used in CI:
+An example using KIND with Ingress from <http://localhost> is shown below:

 ```shell
 kind create cluster --config=./kind/config.yaml